Ogham: Alphabet: the Beith-luis-nin

+Five additional letters were later introduced (mainly in the manuscript tradition), the so-called forfeda.

 A letter for p is conspicuously absent, since the phoneme was lost in Proto-Celtic, and the gap was not filled in Q-Celtic, and no sign was needed before loanwords from Latin containing p appeared in Irish (e.g., Patrick).
 Conversely, there is a letter for the labiovelar q (ᚊ ceirt), a phoneme lost in Old Irish.
 The base alphabet is, therefore, as it were, designed for Proto-Q-Celtic.

 Of the five forfeda or supplementary letters, only the first, ébad, regularly appears in inscriptions, but mostly with the value K (McManus, § 5.3, 1991), in the word koi (ᚕᚑᚔ "here").
 The others, except for emancholl, have at most only one certain 'orthodox' (see below) inscription each.
 Due to their limited practical use, later ogamists turned the supplementary letters into a series of diphthongs, changing completely the values for pín and emancholl.
 This meant that the alphabet was once again without a letter for the 'P' sound, forcing the invention of the letter peithboc (soft 'B'), which appears in the manuscripts only.